ARTICLE I. NAME

 - The chair of the Conferences and Programs Committee,

 - The chair of the Membership and Elections Committee,

 - The chair of the Awards Committee,

-- The chair of the Policy and External Relations Committee
+- The chair of the Policy, Advocacy and External Relations Committee

-The Executive Leadership Committee shall also appoint editors for the Association’s publications, including but not limited to
+The Executive Leadership Committee shall also appoint editors for the Association’s publications.

 In making these appointments, the Executive Leadership Committee shall address issues of diversity, regional representation, and equitable representation of P12/college/university educators.

 At the discretion of the President, ad hoc committees may be formed.
 Chairs of ad hoc committees report to a member of the Association Leadership as designated by the President.